rotdrop/nextcloud-app-files-archive/README.md

 ## Intro
 This is an app for the Nextcloud cloud software.

-- archive inspection is implemented as a an external mount where archive members are streamed on the fly as they are accessed
+- archive inspection is implemented as an external mount where archive members are streamed on the fly as they are accessed
 - archive extraction extracts the archive contents into the file-space of the cloud.
 The app tries to be quota-aware while doing this.